zzjjjiang/python-starter/Intro/readme.md

 `numList = [1,2,3,4,5,6,7,9,10,11]`

 Create a function called `splitAndPrint(numList)` that takes a parameter named numList.
 The function prints the fist half and the second half of the list on the console.
+Make sure the function can accept list of various lengths.

 Example ouput: